Protected DataChain & BlockChain (Pro)

 Datachain

-A datachain is a chain of linked elements.
+A data chain is a chain of linked elements.
 You can add new elements to the end of the chain or remove the last elements.
-AntiCheat introduced a datachain class to store data in an orderly manner to preserve its integrity and to immediately notify users of unauthorized changes.
+AntiCheat introduces a data chain class to store data in an orderly manner that preserves its integrity and immediately notifies users of unauthorized changes.

-Each addition or removal of an item in the datachain triggers an integrity check process, but this can incur performance costs, especially for large data sets.
-It is therefore important to take this aspect into account when using a datachain.
-But once a failed integrity check is detected, the 'PrimitiveCheatingDetector' will be notified.
+Each addition or removal of an item in the data chain triggers an integrity check process, but this can incur performance costs, especially for large data sets.
+It is therefore important to take this aspect into account when using a data chain.
+Once a failed integrity check is detected, the 'PrimitiveCheatingDetector' will be notified.

 /// <summary>